Canon 1D Mark IV vs Panasonic S1R

 Review summary: Canon 1D Mark IV vs Panasonic S1R

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark IV and the Panasonic S1R?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark IV: